n0npax/azure-notes/README.md

 az cosmosdb show --name $NAME -g $GRP --query $QUERY
 ```

+# sql
+json and sql queries -> SQL type

 ## Consistency Levels
 * Strong
 * Sounded-staleness
 * Session
 * consistent prefix
 * Eventual

+## TDE
+TDE encrypts the entire database using an AES encryption algorithm which doesn’t require application developers to make any changes to existing applications.
+TDE performs real-time I/O encryption and decryption of the data and log files.
+Once the database is loaded into memory, the data is accessible to administrators (DBAs) of SQL Server (sysadmin, db_owner), and Azure SQL Database (cloud) administrators and can be used by all roles and applications that have access to the database.
+If a database contains sensitive data in specific columns that needs to be protected from administrator roles and remain encrypted in memory, using Always Encrypted should be evaluated in addition to TDE.

+## Always encrypted
+Always Encrypted is a feature designed to protect sensitive data, stored in Azure SQL Database or SQL Server databases from access by database administrators (e.g. the members of the SQL Server sysadmin or db_owner roles), administrators of machines hosting SQL Server instances,), and Azure SQL Database (cloud) administrators.
+Data stored in the database is protected even if the entire machine is compromised, for example by malware.
+Always Encrypted leverages client-side encryption: a database driver inside an application transparently encrypts data, before sending the data to the database.
+Similarly, the driver decrypts encrypted data retrieved in query results.

+With Always Encrypted, cryptographic operations on the client-side use keys that are never revealed to the Database Engine (SQL Database or SQL Server).
+There are two types of keys in Always Encrypted:

+Column encryption keys are used to encrypt data in the database.
+These keys are stored in the database in the encrypted form (never in plaintext).
+Column master keys are used to encrypt column encryption keys.
+These keys are stored in an external key store, such as Windows Certificate Store, Azure Key Vault or hardware security modules.
+For keys stored in Azure Key Vault, only the client application has access to the keys, but not the database, unlike TDE.

 # batch